mzappe/ProjectHolon/GDDs/technical_guide.md

-# Pokémon Holon — Master Technical Guide
+# Pokémon Holon Legends — Master Technical Guide

 A comprehensive, concrete technical guide for building **Pokémon Holon** as a solo, AI-assisted ROM hack on **pokeemerald-expansion**, targeting **macOS** with **Antigravity** as the IDE.